Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Special Transportation to and from school is available for Elementary and High School students.

-The Department of Defense Dependent Schools (DoDDS) provide education for children kindergarten through grade 12.
-DoDDS schools are accredited by the North Central Association.
+The Department of Defense Education Activity (DoDEA) provides education for children prekindergarten through 12th grade.
+DoDEA schools are accredited by the North Central Association.

 There are several private schools in the Hohenfels area.
 Contact the School Liaison Officer for information about private, international, and German schools.